astronomer/docs/astro/create-link-connections.md

 ## Override connection fields

-If you create a connection and link it to a Deployment, you can later edit the connection to specify field overrides.
+If you create a connection at the Workspace level and link it to a Deployment, you can later edit the connection within the Deployment to specify field overrides.
 When you override a field, you specify particular values that you want to use for a specific Deployment, but not for others.
 This way, you can configure the connection and authentication a single time, but still have the flexibility to customize connection at the Deployment level.

 For example, you might have created a connection to a Snowflake account, and then add field overrides to specify the default schemas or databases you want each Deployment to use.